 Choosing Sulis for your NHS treatment

-• Trusted and Safe: As part of the Royal United Hospitals Bath NHS Foundation Trust we adhere to the highest standards of NHS governance and best practices.
-This ensures that you receive safe, reliable and effective care.
+- Trusted and Safe: As part of the Royal United Hospitals Bath NHS Foundation Trust, we adhere to the highest standards of NHS governance and best practices.
+This ensures that you receive safe, reliable and effective care within the NHS family.

-• Zero-Incident Track Record: We are proud of our zero-incident record for hospital-acquired MRSA and C.diff infections.
+- Zero-Incident Track Record: Your safety is our priority.
+We are proud of our zero-incident record for hospital-acquired MRSA and C.diff infections.

-• World-Class Expertise: Bath is home to some of the leading medical professionals and specialists.
-Patients benefit from the expertise of highly experienced specialist consultants.
+- World-Class Expertise: Bath is home to some of the country's leading medical professionals and specialists.
+Patients benefit from the expertise of highly experienced specialist consultants across a range of disciplines.

-Patient Choice: The NHS gives you the legal right to choose where to receive your treatment, including many private hospitals that provide NHS services.
-This gives you greater control over your care and the ability to select the hospital that best meets your needs.
+- Patient Choice: The NHS gives you the legal right to choose where to receive your treatment.
+This includes private hospitals like Sulis Hospital that provide NHS services, giving you greater control over your care and the ability to select the hospital that best meets your needs.

 Rapid Access to Treatment